graearea/graearea.github.io/mirror-mounts.md

 ## What do I need?
 * 2x Spa/Motomec/CBS mirrors (buy the convex spa ones [here](http://www.kitcardirect.co.uk/spa-formula-f1-mirror.html) or the motamecs [here](https://www.motamec.com/motamec-racing-formula-f1-car-wing-mirror-x2-convex-glass-swivel-mount-black.html )
 * 2x Side screens that have been drilled.
-* 2x original caterham brass door hinge pivots (just gently tap them out of the existing pivots by the pointy end.
+* 2x original Caterham brass door hinge pivots (just gently tap them out of the existing pivots by the pointy end.
 The end that is inserted is knurled, or you can get them [here](https://caterhamparts.co.uk/fittings/599-wind-protector-hinge.html) or [here](http://www.kitcardirect.co.uk/shop-kit-car/weather-protection/wet-weather-side-door-hinges-each.html))
 * 8x original nyloc nuts and washers from hinge and mirrors.

 ## How do I fit them?
-* Drink 1 beer (Your choice.
+* Open 1 beer (Your choice.
 My preference is something hoppy like a Siren or a Landlord)
+* test fit mounts, just drop the bolts through and check it all lines up. if a mistake has been made, this is the time to find out.
 * unscrew lower hinge from screen.
-* test fit mounts, just drop the bolts through and check it all lines up. if a mistake has been made, this is the time to find out.
 * tap out brass hinge pivot (it's knurled on the end that is inserted) by putting the hole above a gap in a vice or on the edge of a bench and tapping it out by the pointy end.
 * take brass hinge pivot and tap it into your new mount. it goes in smooth, pointy end first and should grip onto the knurled end.
 * don't tap it in upside down!